pret/pokeemerald/INSTALL.md

     The command with gba-dev will ask for the selection of packages to install.
 Just press Enter to install all of them, followed by entering Y to proceed with the installation.

-4. After the tools are installed, devkitPro must now be made accessible from anywhere by the system.
+4. After the tools are installed, devkitARM must now be made accessible from anywhere by the system.
 To do so, run the following commands:

     ```bash
     export DEVKITPRO=/opt/devkitpro